 * Form(s) 1095 you received from your insurance company or employer.

 Long-term capital gains and qualified dividends may be non-taxed this year, depending on your taxable income.
 Minnesota is again offering a tax deduction for one half of the amount of charitable contributions over $500 for non-itemizers and credits for premiums paid for long-term care insurance.
 There may be a credit on social security taxed by the federal.
 Minnesota did not adopt the new federal tax rules and so you can itemize on Minnesota and take the standard deduction on the federal.
-Fill out the itemized deductions worksheet to see if that is the case.
+Fill out the itemized deductions worksheet pictured below to see if that is the case.

 If you participated in a retirement plan (including IRA), paid student loan interest, adoption expenses, costs for college tuition, or have a child under age 17, there may be additional credits to be claimed on your return.